Skip to main content

 A new employee profile must be created when:

-• the employee receives a new employment contract with a new employment date,
+• the employee receives a new employment contract with a new date of employment,

 or